 - Careful with Premium themes because as I talked about theme bloat earlier; they may look amazing, but this can be a serious problem, especially with many themes from marketplaces such as Theme Forest.

-Again, think about what your website is about, the content, features you need, and even what plugins you plan to use.
+Again, think about what your website is about, the content, the features you need, and even what plugins you plan to use.
 Budget will also be part of your decision-making process, but if you are building a serious website, go for a premium theme.

 Theme Support and Updates